segunak/SegunAkinyemi.com/docs/_posts/2023-07-28-dbz-and-corporate-leveling.md

 ## Don't Limit Yourself

 While I understand the merits of corporate leveling systems, I can't help but feel that we the worker bees, the commoners, the cogs in the machine, are doing ourselves a disservice by viewing our careers through them.
 What if we broke the scouter?
 What if we became more like Goku, always striving to be better, fearlessly pursuing our goals, and not letting a leveling system dictate our worth?
 That's the advice I had for my colleague.
-Forget the leveling system.
 Toss the scouter.
 Apply to any position that interests you, regardless of your current level.
 Don't let the job description intimidate you.
 The bullet points were probably written by an [SEO-obsessed](https://en.wikipedia.org/wiki/Search_engine_optimization){:target="_blank"} recruiter shoving in keywords in hopes of finding the perfect candidate.
 But we don't live in a perfect world.
 If you're passionate about the role, you're already halfway there.
 Sometimes you grow into a position.
 You can't always wait until a leveling system tells you you're ready before you [take the plunge](https://dictionary.cambridge.org/us/dictionary/english/take-the-plunge){:target="_blank"}.

 <p align="center">
   <img class="gifformat" src="/assets/images/super-saiyan-transformation.gif"/>